The Number One Reason People Give Up On Their Dreams Boil Down To This

 Overcome Through Action

 The Deadline Illusion is a persistent mirage engineered to keep telling us it’s too late to try.
-We believe in many reasons, such as getting older and becoming more responsible, recognizing that sometimes people younger than us have more skill and freedom, and other narratives that are not relevant to our lives.
+We believe for many reasons: getting older and becoming more responsible, recognizing that sometimes people younger than us have more skill and freedom, and other narratives that are not relevant to our lives.

 Luckily, we have many more stories and resources to dissolve the illusion right before our eyes.
-Achievements that were once impossible in our mid-to-later years may now be accessible later in life.
-We no longer need to work towards impossible deadlines for major achievements, but rather work at a sustainable pace that allows us to enjoy the journey.
+Achievements once impossible in our mid-to-late years may now be within reach.
+We no longer need to work towards impossible deadlines for major achievements.
+Instead, we work at a sustainable pace that lets us savor the journey.

 While recognizing the Deadline Illusion is an important first step, awareness is not enough.
 To overcome the illusion once and for all, we must take action to prove to ourselves that this deadline is utterly meaningless.
 It takes patience, trial and error, and optimism to overcome it, but it can be done.